Konnichiwa, Japan!

 Takayama Treasures

 Today begins at the morning market, where farmers display locally grown fruits, vegetables, and flowers.
 Visit Takayama Jinya, a former government office during the Edo Period from 1692-1868.
 This well-preserved building is a national historic site and the only remaining building of its kind in Japan.
 End with a fun [LF] sake tasting.
+This evening, you have the option to stay in a traditional Japanese ryokan (additional fee and pre-booking required).
 (B)

 LOCAL FAVOURITE